ray-project/ray/doc/source/tune/key-concepts.rst

 Search spaces
 -------------

-To optimize your hyperparameters, you will have to define a *search space*.
+To optimize your hyperparameters, you have to define a *search space*.
-A search space defines valid values for your hyperparameters and can specify how these values are sample (e.g. from a uniform distribution, or a normal distribution).
+A search space defines valid values for your hyperparameters and can specify how these values are sampled (e.g. from a uniform distribution or a normal distribution).

 Tune offers various functions to define search spaces and sampling methods.
 :ref:`You can find the documentation of these search space definitions here <tune-sample-docs>`.

-Usually you pass your search space definition in the `config` parameters of `tune.run()`.
+Usually you pass your search space definition in the `config` parameter of ``tune.run()``.
 Tune automatically converts these definitions to the search spaces the search algorithms expect.

 .. note::